LuisAverhoff/Senti/README.md

 Main depenencies for this application are:

 - **React** - For efficient rendering of the UI
 - **Websockets** - to allow continuous streaming of data in real time
 - **React-Charts 2.js** for data visualization.

+# Read Before Starting

+Before running this project, make sure that you have your senti server up and running.
+Once you have done that, make sure that in your `.env` file you initialize `REACT_APP_WEBSOCKET_URL` with the url that your senti server is running on.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).